Area 5 Spring Festival 2020

 Louisville, Kentucky 40202

 We strongly encourage registrants to use the room block in our host hotel.
 The special event rate for the Spring Festival is $165.00 (double double) with applicable state and local taxes.
-We’ll update this space with the online booking link when it’s available.
+Please use this link to reserve the group rate for “Handbell Musicians of America, Area 5 Spring 2020 Festival/Conference”.

 Cut off date for special rate: February 6, 2020.